nickist/cse201/READMD.md

-to run setup file you must have admin rights and be on a linux system.
+to run setup file you must have root privilges and be on a linux system.

 first make the script executable with chmod +x setup.sh

-then command to run the script is sudo ./setup.sh
+then run the setup script using sudo sudo ./setup.sh